Introduction to Inbound Marketing

 Identify Your Brand Purpose

 Before people listen to you, you need to know who you are and what you stand for.

 The same rules apply to a brand.

-The first step to brand identity is identifying your purpose and mission.
+The first step to brand identity is creating a purpose and mission.

-Doing so doesn’t require big dramatic statements or overt gestures—just a real purpose as to why you do what you do and how.
+Doing so doesn’t require big dramatic statements or overt gestures—just a real purpose as to why you do what you do.

 Start with a strong mission statement that lets everyone know who you are.